-The following images show 2 typical configurations of connectors measured in a triaxial cell.

-Figure 11 shows a straight HV connector in a small triaxial cell 140/140/100 with a short piece of conneting cable, the test adapter and the connecting case to the test head.
+Measurement.
+The following images show two typical configurations of connectors measured in a triaxial cell.
+Figure 11 shows a straight HV connector in a small triaxial cell 140/140/100 with a short piece of connecting cable, the test adapter and the connecting case to the test head.
 In this case, in principle only the transfer impedance (and the screening attenuation) of the connector under test is measured.
-The transfer impedance of the short piece of connecting cable, the transfer impedance of the test adapter and the transfer impedance of the connecting case to the test head are considered zero.
+The transfer impedance of the short piece of connecting cable, the transfer impedance of the test adapter and the transfer impedance of the test adapter and the transfer impedance of the connecting case to the test head are considered zero.